top of page

 • People who use medications to quit smoking are twice as likely to quit

-• People who use mdications to quit smoking gain less weight and have fewer withdrawl symptoms
+• People who use medications to quit smoking gain less weight and have fewer withdrawal symptoms

 • Nicotine patch, nicotine gum and nicotine lozenge are available in stores without a doctor’s prescription.